26 Types of Bats Found In Texas! (ID GUIDE)

 • Formerly known as the Eastern Pipistrelle.

-The Tricolored Bat is the smallest in Texas!
+This species is the smallest bat found in Texas!

 Despite their small stature, Tricolored Bats can live to be 15 years old, which is a long time for bats!
 And interestingly, Tricolored Bats mate in the fall, but the female stores the sperm and doesn’t become pregnant until spring.